 There are Bilirubin orderables built in my environment, though.

 The reason nothing returns is that when using the IN operator, you can't list more than 1000 strings and numbers or three wildcard items.
 "Bilirubin*" was our fourth wildcard in the IN operator, so nothing returned.
-Notice how we didn't even get an error either!
+Notice how we didn't get an error either!

 Exercise 2.2